 - Full brightness up to 25 hours of battery life

 - Low up to 160 hours of battery life

 - Flashing 200+ hours of battery life

-Before we forget, the light kit is also waterproof to 1 meter and it floats without the pole attached, which makes it one of the best kayak navigation lights.
+Before we forget, the light kit is also waterproof to 1 meter and floats without the pole attached, making it one of the best kayak navigation lights.

 Highly visible (360 visibility)

 Three pole heights

 You might need to drill holes in your kayak